The beautiful commute on Sydney's ferries

 In the warmer months Dive rides his racing bicycle into the city in the morning and catches the ferry back home to beat the clogged and narrow streets of Sydney’s older eastern suburbs.

-At 37 locations dotted around the harbor, Sydneysiders wait for their water transport.
-They include smartly dressed office workers from once-industrial suburbs, now the realm of multi-million dollar waterfront homes; jetties at Kissing Point or Cockatoo Island; locations east and west of the Sydney Harbor Bridge become mustering points for thousands.
+At 37 locations dotted around the harbour, Sydneysiders wait for their water transport.
+They include smartly dressed office workers from once-industrial suburbs, now the realm of multi-million dollar waterfront homes; jetties at Kissing Point or Cockatoo Island; locations east and west of the Sydney Harbour Bridge become mustering points for thousands.

 Huge ocean swells from the Pacific can force cancellations of the Manly service, while at the other end of the spectrum regular low tides force services to Australia’s first inland settlement at Parramatta to be cut short: the ferries would run aground further upriver.
 Passengers must unceremoniously complete their journey home by bus.